wcc19940308/friendly-github-intro/schedule.md

 # Schedule

-Here's the roadmap for the workshop on 22nd July 2016
+Here's the roadmap for the workshop on 2nd November 2016

 **13:30 - 13:45 Postit session**